Sign up to our Newsletter

 NYU is a highly respected and prominent university that is considered an intellectual powerhouse in legal education.
 With over 100 faculty members, 16 areas of study, 300 legal courses, 30 legal centers, and 80 student groups, it continues to redefine the field of law.

-With such high esteem and rankings, it’s no surprise that NYU Law only accepts 15.7% of its applicants.
-This small percentage of accepted applicants typically has a median LSAT score of 172 and a median GPA of 3.88.
+With such high esteem and rankings, it’s no surprise that NYU Law only accepts 16.67% of its applicants.
+Recent matriculants of NYU had a median GPA of 3.8 and a median LSAT score of 172.

 Despite having such a great historical presence in New York, Cornell continues to push the legal boundaries and is known for having an innovative and robust curriculum.
 It offers students 23 clinics, several practicum courses, and a diverse range of externship and simulation courses.